kubevirt/kubevirt-tekton-tasks/templates/copy-template/readmes/README.md

 #### Task is deprecated and will be removed in future versions.

-This task copies a template.
+This task copies a KubeVirt Virtual Machine template.
 A bundle of predefined templates to use can be found in [Common Templates](https://github.com/kubevirt/common-templates) project.

 ### Parameters